 If you are someone who wants to build a family through assisted reproductive technology (ART) using donated sperm, you may be deciding between using the sperm of a known donor (perhaps a friend or family member) or an anonymous donor through a sperm bank or clinic.
-If you choose to proceed with the help of a known sperm donor, it is important that you enter into a carefully drafted sperm donation agreement that sets forth the rights and responsibilities of the parties.

 The Law Offices of Laurie B. Goldheim has extensive experience representing both sperm donors and recipients.